Tennis in Russia explained

 At the Beijing 2008 Olympic Tennis Event, Russia swept the women's tennis podium with Elena Dementieva winning the gold, Dinara Safina and Vera Zvonareva the silver and bronze, respectively.
 As of 5 October 2009, four Russian women were ranked in the WTA tour's top 10.

-Nevertheless, by the majority of their projected target audience, every successful women's (and – to a lesser extent – men's) tennis player from Russia is generally expected to obtain a foreign citizenship sooner or later.[19]
+Nevertheless, a majority of their projected target audience expects every successful tennis player from Russia to obtain foreign citizenship sooner or later, even if only for the sake of a better travel visa.[15]
+[16]

 Championship winners

-Grand Slam champions and Olympic champions (main events)
+Grand Slam champions and Olympic champions, and No.1 ATP / WTA tennis players (main events)

 (hard court)